-- Students who may petition for a one semester grace period are those who lack 12 or fewer credit hours to graduate, and whose GPA for graduation is within possible reach in that one semester’s grace period.
-Such students who are given this chance and do not complete all the requirements for graduation, will be suspended.
+- Students may petition for a one semester grace period if they lack 12 or fewer credit hours to graduate, and if their GPA for graduation is within possible reach in that one semester’s grace period.
+Students who are given this chance and do not complete all the requirements for graduation will be suspended.

-- Students who can avoid suspension upon changing the major may do so at any time.
-Students with two consecutive probations will not be allowed to register if they have an incomplete grade.
+- Students with two consecutive probations will not be allowed to register if they have an Incomplete grade.